dataplat/FabricTools/docs/en-US/Remove-FabricDomainWorkspaceRoleAssignment.md

 ## SYNOPSIS

-Bulk unUnassign roles to principals for workspaces in a Fabric domain.
+Bulk unassign roles to principals for workspaces in a Fabric domain.

 ## SYNTAX